line64/landricks-components/README.md

 ## Goal
 Landricks provide a set of opinionated React DOM-components that can be laid out as bricks, one on top of the other, to easily obtain a fully formatted landing page.
 The props of each component are used to set the actual content (text, images, urls) presented to the user.
 Visual design can be defined by providing a "theme", which is a set of high-level properties which are used by each component to build their internal styles.

+## Demo
+The simplest way to get a glance of the components is to use "react storybook".
+You can either clone the repo and run `npm run storybook`, or you can browse the online Storybook Workspace which renders directly from the master branch code.

 ## Getting Started

 **Create a React web app**